lurumad/IdentityServer4.Samples/Docker/README.md

 # ASP.NET MVC Core Application Calling an HTTP API Sample

+Taken from the "Quickstart #6: IdentityServer and ASP.NET Identity" sample within this repo but updated slightly.
+This quickstart uses ASP.NET Identity for identity management and stores its data in-memory.

 ## Running the solution

 Getting the project up and running on your machine should be fairly straight forward after you have the necessary tools listed below: